TXH2020/MainRepo/Online Courses/readme.md

 <html>
 <body>
-<p>These are the main online courses that I have taken till now.</p>
+<p>These are all the online courses that I have taken till now.
+The below table shows the courses that I took as part of NPTEL Domain Certfication
+in Data Science.</p>
 <br>
 <h2>NPTEL Courses</h2>
 <br>